PediatricOpenTargets/documentation/README.md

 #### DNA-seq Alignment and Variant Calling Workflow

-For both whole genome, whole exome, and targeted panel DNA sequencing, the workflow begins by flagging duplicates and aligning fastq files, or re-aligning previously aligned BAMs, to the reference genome GRCh38 using bwa mem.
+For both whole genome and whole exome DNA sequencing, the workflow begins by flagging duplicates and aligning fastq files, or re-aligning previously aligned BAMs, to the reference genome GRCh38 using bwa mem.
 The majority of Pediatric Molecular Target data is paired-end, but single end methods are provided if you want to apply the pipeline to your own data.
 Sequencing quality is checked using FastQC and NGSCheckMate is used to confirm tumor/normal DNA and normal DNA/ tumor RNA pairs come from the same individual.
 For more details on sample identity confirmation please see the [NGS Checkmate Workflow](https://github.com/d3b-center/OpenPBTA-workflows/blob/master/cwl/ngs_checkmate_wf.cwl).